robfatland/curriculum/index.md

 This section is about granting measured access to a number of students.
 For the Azure preparation steps described here we use Terraform.
 The necessary commands are issued on a PC from the Windows Subsystem for Linux (WSL) shell.
+WSL is installed as part of the PC installation of Visual Studio Code.
+On a non-PC I think you'd just use `bash`.

 * Start a WSL shell...